What is CBT?

 What’s right for me?

 It depends on the difficulties you have.
 As above, part of your decision should be based on what the research evidence suggests.
 The go-to place to check this out is the National Institute of Health and Care Excellence (NICE).
 Here you can search for different difficulties and the recommendations for treatment from NICE.
-However, this can be a bit tricky to navigate, so there will be a blog that outlines the recommended treatments in more detail soon.
+However, this can be a bit tricky to navigate.
+We have written a blog outlining the recommended treatments for depression in more detail here.

 Another part comes down to you as an individual and what you want to get out of therapy.
 If you’re after some techniques and new coping strategies, CBT is probably better suited for you.
 If you’re looking for a space to explore your past and how that’s impacting on your future, counselling is probably more up your street.